Let the Noise Speak: Harnessing Noise for a Unified Defense Against Adversarial and Backdoor Attacks: Threat Analysis

 The malicious data manipulation attacks against ML seek to sabotage the integrity and reliability of the model, particularly by causing incorrect predictions.
 These attacks can manifest in two main forms: adversarial and backdoor attacks.

-\subsubsection{\textbf{Adversarial Attacks.}}
+\subsubsection{{Adversarial Attacks.}}

-Adversarial attacks occur during the testing phase, where the attacker creates an adversarial example by meticulously crafting subtle adversarial perturbation $\delta$ and adding it to the target input.
-Such adversarial examples can provoke misclassification, typically into a different class.
-The following are the key adversarial attacks we consider:
+Adversarial attacks occur during the testing phase, where the attacker creates an adversarial example by meticulously crafting subtle adversarial perturbation and adding it to the target input.
+Let $x^i$ be the i-th original/benign sample, $\delta^i$ be the adversarial perturbation, then the adversarial sample $x_{adv}^i = x^i + \delta^i$.
+Adversarial examples can cause misclassification, even into a target class.
+The key challenge is to generate $\delta^i$, that lies within a small range \([-\epsilon, +\epsilon]\), making them subtle enough to evade detection.
+Different adversarial attacks generate $\delta^i$ in different ways.
+For instance, we consider the gradient-based attacks, including \textit{fast gradient sign method (FGSM)}~\cite{goodfellow2014explaining}, \textit{basic iterative method (BIM)}~\cite{kurakin2018adversarial}, \textit{projected gradient descent (PGD)}~\cite{madry2017towards}, \textit{universal adversarial perturbation (UAP)}~\cite{moosavi2017universal}, etc. Moreover, there are optimization-based attacks, such as \textit{Carlini \& Wagner (C\&W)}~\cite{carlini2017towards} and query-based black-box attacks, such as \textit{Square}~\cite{andriushchenko2020square}.